 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Elyria is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Elyria is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Elyria who work in office and administrative support (13.68%), sales jobs (9.67%), and healthcare (6.95%).
+Overall, Elyria is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Elyria who work in office and administrative support (10.98%), sales jobs (9.68%), and food service (8.84%).

-The per capita income in Elyria in 2010 was $21,432, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $85,728 for a family of four.
+The per capita income in Elyria in 2018 was $24,443, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $97,772 for a family of four.
 However, Elyria contains both very wealthy and poor people as well.

 The most common language spoken in Elyria is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Chinese.